dennismilton/home-assistant-addons-traefik/traefik/README.md

 ## Known issues and limitations

 * Default port 80 can conflict with other ports
+* Log level of 'warning/warn' does not work at this time, other log levels are fine - Default is 'error'.
+* Sidebar for Traefik does not render correctly - accessing via port 8080 is the current workaround.

 ## Final notes

 This project is not affiliated with Traefik, the Traefik Maintainer Team or Containous, but simply a community effort.
 Traefik itself is distributed under the [MIT License](https://github.com/containous/traefik/blob/master/LICENSE.md).